 The Cleary MBA is intended for the experienced manager who is interested in and capable of advancing to the next level, but unable to forego employment and family life to achieve an advanced degree.
 The Graduate Program curriculum emphasizes business theory appropriate to the graduate level but also incorporates an applied problem-solving approach while covering a broad range of core business topics.
-Student interest in a particular industry, sector, or field is accommodated with major concentration courses.
+A key feature of this program is an integrated capstone project which involves application of management theory that will be completed by the student during the last three major courses.
 MBA majors do not require a specific undergraduate degree major.